robertlestak/vault-secret-sync/README.md

 By default, the sync operator will sync creations, updates, _and deletions_.
 If you only want to sync creations and updates, you can set the `syncDelete` flag to `false`.

+## Suspended

+Similar to `CronJob` resources, you can suspend the sync operation by setting the `suspend` flag to `true`.
+This will prevent the operator from syncing secrets until the flag is set back to `false` (which is the default).

 ```yaml
 spec:
   syncDelete: false